 We look at some of the most common questions posed to our underwriters.

-A: Our cover is not provided in perpetuity as it is necessary to re-assess the risk of contamination after a reasonable length of time.
+A: Our cover is not provided indefinitely as it is necessary to re-assess the risk of contamination after a reasonable length of time.
 The policy we offer to homebuyers is for a 15 year period of cover, which is the best currently available.
 However, for lenders, cover is extended to the full term of any mortgage or charge completed during the 15 year policy term.

 Q: My client is buying a property, and I'm uncertain whether the developer complied with the original planning conditions and section 106 Agreement when the property was built.
 Do you have a policy to assist in this circumstance?